Sonerezh/sonerezh/docs/index.md

 ### Get the latest stable release

-The releases are published on [GitHub], but you should download the latest stable release from _sonerezh.bzh_.
+The releases are published on [https://github.com/Sonerezh/sonerezh/releases], but you should download the latest stable release from _sonerezh.bzh_.

 ```sh